Raise the bar on police transparency

 It is time to break down some of the barriers that prevent the public from getting a full and true picture of how police perform — sometimes laudable, sometimes not — and how government agencies respond to allegations of misconduct.

-Wisconsin, according to one survey, is among just 12 states in the nation in which records of police disciplinary investigations are generally available to the public.
+Wisconsin, according to one survey, is among just twelve states in the nation in which records of police disciplinary investigations are generally available to the public.
 But there are still opportunities for improvement.

 Early this year, the Legislature passed and Gov. Tony Evers signed into law a bill regarding the use of police body cameras.
 While it does a good job of balancing the public’s right to know against legitimate privacy interests, it still allows police agencies to withhold video of ongoing investigations, something that doesn’t happen with video taken by onlookers and not police.